MicrosoftDocs/well-architected/well-architected/sap/design-areas/security.md

 - [SAP Identity Authentication Service](https://help.sap.com/docs/IDENTITY_AUTHENTICATION)
 - [SAP Identity Provisioning Service](https://help.sap.com/docs/IDENTITY_PROVISIONING)

 A common customer scenario is deploying SAP application into Microsoft Teams.
 This solution requires SSO with Azure AD.
 We recommend browsing the Microsoft commercial marketplace to see which SAP apps are available in Microsoft Teams.
 For more information, see [the Microsoft commercial marketplace](https://appsource.microsoft.com/marketplace/apps?page=1&search=sap).

-The following table provides a summary of the recommended SSO method for the given SAP solution.
+*Table 1 - Summary of the recommended SSO methods*

 | SAP solution | SSO method |
 | --- | --- |